QOM-One/qom-network/x/onboarding/spec/README.md

 ## Abstract

-The x/onboarding module automatically swaps a portion of the assets being transferred to Canto network via IBC transfer for Canto without the need for a manual process, and converts the remaining assets to ERC20 tokens.
+The x/onboarding module automatically swaps a portion of the assets being transferred to Qom network via IBC transfer for Qom without the need for a manual process, and converts the remaining assets to ERC20 tokens.

 ## Contents